NE Miata: Next-Gen Miata – What to Expect

 Next-Gen Miata NE: Final Thoughts

-Of course, we can only speculate on the next-gen MX-5 until an NE Miata concept, spy shots, or spec-sheet leak arrives.
-Or, perhaps Mazda will divulge more details about the development of its next Miata in the months ahead.
+Of course, we can only speculate on the next-gen MX-5 Miata NE until a concept, spy shots, or spec-sheet leak arrives.
+Or, perhaps Mazda will divulge more details about the development of its next Miata in the coming months.

 But one thing is for sure: a next-generation Mazda Miata will be arriving, and it shouldn’t be much longer.
 Mazda execs have commented that they believe the MX-5 Miata, or Mazda Roadster, will continue to exist as an important model in the carmaker’s lineup well into the future; it will just have to change with the times.